docker/labs/nodejs/12factor/01_codebase.md

 We will use Git versioning system (could have chosen subversion, ...) to handle our source code.

 * Create a repo on [Github](https://github.com)
-* Put or code under git
+* Put the code under git

 ```
 $ echo "# messageApp" >> README.md